 Harvard Business Press published that book in 1998, but a number of posts or studies of late on the topic of email got me to thinking about it again.
 I pulled it off the shelf to have a look and thumb through the pages I carefully highlighted and tabbed a decade ago.

 No Twitter handle on the back cover.
 No Facebook fan page.
 No blog link.
-Only a Web site — with a hyphen in the middle — which back then, must have been rather odd.
+Only a website.

 We knew then the clock was ticking.
 It was the killer app that couldn’t.
-Didn’t read the book I suppose.
-I recall another managing director commenting to the effect…$140 million gone?
-Someone should go to jail.
+When the startup imploded, I recall a managing director commenting to the effect that someone should go to jail over the $140 million.

-E-mail providers, especially the old-school Web-based providers like Hotmail missed the boat — they could have been Facebook, long before Facebook’s time.
-Plaxo almost got there, but now that it’s gone LinkedIn-style, I wish I still had the old plug-in for Outlook.
+Email providers, especially the old-school Web-based providers like Hotmail missed the boat.
+They might have been Facebook, long before Facebook’s time.
+Plaxo almost got there, but now that it’s gone, despite the utility of Outlook plugin.

 When college kids first get to school they want two things — first an e-mail address and second, a Facebook account.
 They want the e-mail address so the can get a Facebook account.
 You can’t get a Facebook account without an e-mail address.

 In fact, it’s virtually impossible to open a new account with any social media outlet without an e-mail address.
-Not MySpace, not Twitter, not LinkedIn, not Delicious, not Digg….come to think of it, I don’t think you were able to an Equalfooting.com account without an e-mail address.
+Not MySpace, not Twitter, not LinkedIn, not Delicious, not Digg….come to think of it, I don’t think you were able to an account with that startup without an e-mail address.

 If you enjoyed this post, you might also like: